Intelligent Content vs Traditional SEO: What’s the Modern Way to Success?

 - Content optimization churns out formulaic, lifeless articles.

 As Jim McWilliams, CEO of Lyxity, explains: “Traditional SEO is like teaching someone phrases in a foreign language without context.
-Intelligent Content understands meaning, not just words.”
+AI friendly understands meaning, not just words.”

 3. The Keyword Density Delusion